AIcodeAcademy/full_stack_blueprint/.ai/builder/builder-plan.instructions.md

 1. Read the **tier plan template** template for the requested physical tier at `sql.plan.template.md`, `api.plan.template.md` and `app.plan.template.md`

-   - NOTE: At the moment we only have the sql and api plan templates.
    - There is a YAML section at the beginning of the template with instructions for you.
    - Take into account the placeholder with {{ information to fill }}.

-2. Read the documentation reference for the feature:
+2. Read the documentation reference blueprints:

-   - Blueprints for the whole project:
+   - For the whole project:
-     - The `docs/architect.blueprint.md` document with the functional definition.
+     - The `docs/architect.blueprint.md` with the functional definition.
-     - The `docs/systems.blueprint.md` document with the system architecture.
+     - The `docs/systems.blueprint.md` with the system architecture.
-     - The `docs/data-model.blueprint.md` document with the data model.
+     - The `docs/data-model.blueprint.md` with the data model.
-   - Blueprints for the current feature:
+   - For the current feature:
-     - The `docs/<featureNumber>-<feature_short_name>/<featureNumber>-<feature_short_name>.blueprint.md` with the feature blueprints.
+     - The `docs/<featureNumber>-<feature_short_name>/<featureNumber>-<feature_short_name>.blueprint.md` with the feature specifications.

-3. Fill each template with the information from previous blueprints and your own knowledge.
+3. Fill the template with the information from previous blueprints and your own knowledge.

    - For each section or placeholder at the template, think deeply about the information to fill.
    - Evaluate 2-3 options and choose the simplest one.